- Counseling & Other Support Services

 Madras, OR 97741

 Sexual Assault Support Services (SASS) is a non-profit agency dedicated to ending oppression and sexual violence through education, support services, outreach, and empowerment in Lane County.
 SASS provides 24-hour crisis intervention, support services, and advocacy for survivors of sexual assault or abuse.
-Crisis and support lines are answered by women 24-hours a day for people who have recently experienced a sexual assault; survivors of past sexual abuse, assault or harassment; and for friends, families or partners of those victimized by sexual assault or abuse.
-Short-term peer counseling is available, as well as information and referrals to Lane County resources, counselors, and attorneys.
-Currently there are support groups available for both men and women who have been raped or sexually assaulted.
-Advocacy services include: client support through accompaniment; transportation to the hospital, police, or medical facility; and navigation and support through the criminal justice system.
+Crisis and support lines are answered 24-hours a day for people who have recently experienced a sexual assault; survivors of past sexual abuse, assault or harassment; and for friends, families or partners of those victimized by sexual assault or abuse.
+Information and referrals to Lane County resources, counselors, and attorneys are available via the 24-hour crisis and support line.
+Currently there are two support groups available: a women’s support group for women and gender diverse people who have been affected by violence against women (including nonbinary folks, two-spirit people, and other gender-expansive people), and an LGBTQ+ support group for queer and LGBTQ+ survivors.
+Advocacy services include: client support through hospital and court accompaniment; facilitating police reports; and navigation and support through the civil law system and criminal justice system.
 All services are free and confidential.

 Service area: Tillamook County, Oregon